dwengovzw/MassStorageBootloader/README.md

 * Run the *make* command from the root folder of the project to compile the code.

 To upload the code to the microcontroller you need a compatible AVR programmer.
 The upload was tested with the USBASP (usbasp) as well as the AVRISP MKII (avrisp2).
 Update the AVRDUDE_PROGRAMMER setting in the makefile and run the command *make avrdude*.

+### Requirements for binary file

+The USB Massstorage bootloader enables programming .bin files using the standard USB file transfer protocol.
+Since we do not want users to be able to transfer incompatible files to the microcontroller, the .bin files have to be signed.
+The singature contains a set of signature bytes and the number of fat sectors the file needs to be stored.
+If the signature in the file matches the one set inside the bootloader, the bootloader accepts next transfered sectors to be written to the program memory.

+To sign your compiled arduino/dwenguino code you can run the shell script *package.sh* with the following parameters:

+1. Signature file location (will be created)
+2. Input hex file in intel format (.elf) (should exist).
+3. Name of the output file. (will be created, this is the file you can upload to the Dwenguino Microcontroller with the USB Massstorage bootloader)
+4. Name of the intermediate file

+The script can easliy be changed to automatically create the intermidiate files.
+However, we chose not to do this to allow us to specify them programmatically from our other applications.